mar2ndx/mar2ndx.github.io/source/_posts/2025-04-14-Automate-Github-Pages-using-CircleCI.md

 CircleCI Script:

 CircleCI does not check out submodules.
-If your project requires submodules, add run steps like below:
+If your project requires submodules, modify script:

+(this does not work, I ended up hardcode theme and removed any submodules)

 ```
 version: 2.1